"COMO REZAR": A RESOURCE FOR PRAYING THE HOLY MASS IN PORTUGUESE during your stay in PORTUGAL and / or VISIT to FÁTIMA

 A PRACTICAL TOUR

 It is hard to describe the Holy Sacrifice of the Mass to anyone outside the Church, in the same way it would be hard to describe the experience of sitting in the front Row of the Superbowl or an exclusive Playoffs game at a the World Cup.
-You can describe the experience to someone who doesn’t have a television set, for instance, but it isn’t the same.
-There is a visceral experience related to participating in the prayers, even beyond being a spectator, which often, we can become when we go to Church.
+One can describe the experience to someone who doesn’t have a television set, for instance, but it isn’t the same.
+There is a visceral experience related to participating in the prayers, even beyond being a spectator, which often, we can become when we go to Church, and there is a way that we can learn to partake in the greatest and most sublime things that has ever happened in human history.
+How we approach the Holy Communion with due solicitude, as well as showing due respect and honour to God will be covered below.

 TECHNOLOGY and YOUTUBE

-After the pandemic something wonderful happened, despite the sad reality that the Churches were closed.
-People around the world could enter into the Church!
+After the pandemic something wonderful happened, despite the sad reality that the Churches were closed — what the book of Daniel calls the great sacrilege:

 PRAYING THE MASS & LOVING CONFESSION LIKE ST. JEAN VIANNEY